Navy Personnel Specialists (PS) are the Navy’s customer support representatives for their fellow sailors.

 Summary

-Young people interested in a Naval career should give consideration to the Personnel Specialist rating.
+If you’re interested in a Navy career, give consideration to the Personnel Specialist rating.

-The field is especially a fit for you if you enjoy providing customer service, are people-oriented, good at record-keeping, are detail-oriented, and can clearly communicate your ideas.
+The field may be an especially good fit for you if you’re people-oriented, good at record-keeping, detail-oriented, and can clearly communicate your ideas.

-Life as a Personnel Specialist in the Navy allows you to serve your country and see the world, but you will also teach you valuable skills to aid you in your career after the Navy.
+Life as a Personnel Specialist in the Navy allows you to serve your country and see the world.
+You’ll also learn valuable skills to aid you in your career after the Navy.

 References